01 of 09

 What's Going on for the Fourth of July in Brooklyn

 While tens of thousands of locals pour out of New York City for a Fourth of July vacation, millions of tourists come into New York City to visit—and millions of New Yorkers stay home, too.
-Here's a brief overview of the key happenings on July 4th in Brooklyn, New York.
-There's plenty to do.Continue to 2 of 9 below.
+There's plenty to do to celebrate Fourth of July in Brooklyn, one of the five boroughs of New York City, whether you are visiting for the first time or staying home for the holiday.Continue to 2 of 9 below.

 02 of 09

-For more than 100 years, the Nathan's Famous Coney Island hot dog eating contest is held at the site of their original store on the Atlantic Ocean boardwalk and adjacent to Coney Island's Cyclone roller coaster.
+For more than 100 years, the Nathan's Famous Coney Island Hot Dog Eating Contest has been held at the site of the original store on the Atlantic Ocean boardwalk and adjacent to Coney Island's Cyclone roller coaster.

 In 2010, the competition was doubled to include both a women's and a men's division for the contest.
 About 40,000 onlookers watch as a roster of preselected competitors stuff as many hot dogs into their mouths as they can in 10 minutes.

 Not just anyone can participate.
 This event is for serious competitive eaters only.
 The average winner eats about 70 hotdogs in the allotted time.Continue to 3 of 9 below.

 03 of 09